 - Only Peter is (explicitly) married when called by Jesus in the NT.
 However, 1 Cor.
 9:5 indicates all other disciples are married at the time of writing (53-54 CE).
 This gives weight to an idea of ‘ready to be married though not yet married’ age-wise.

 - Rabbinic sources indicate 18-20 as the ‘age of marriage’, yet this ought to be interpreted as a minimum rather than definitive age.
 You can get married at 18, but you don’t have to, much like today albeit with far more pressure on getting married in those times.
-There is extra-biblical evidence of marriage between the ages of 20 and 30 for ordinary men.
+There is extra-biblical evidence of marriages between the ages of 20 and 30 for ordinary men.

 - Economic independence was the key determinant of when you would get married, given that weddings were pretty expensive then, and they still are now!
 Look at the fitting age of marriage given to the Patriarch Levi at 28 by the author of his pseudonymous Testament.
 For Issachar, the writer thought he would have been 30.